pingcap/tidb-inspector/tikv_metrics_proxy/README.md

 TiKV metrics proxy
 ------

-TiKV metrics proxy is a proxy for the TiKV server's prometheus metrics.
+TiKV metrics proxy is a tool for exposing Prometheus metrics of TiKV server.
 The `tikv_metrics_proxy` exposes metrics via HTTP on the `/metrics` endpoint.

 #### Build